-The Policy is applicable globally and will form the minimum standard to which all employees and suppliers have to adhere to, regardless of whether GDPR directly applies to any specific activity or region.
+The Policy is applicable globally and will form the minimum standard to which all employees and suppliers have to adhere to, regardless of what regulations apply directly to any specific activity or region.

 Everyone working for Opinion Health Ltd has some responsibility for ensuring personal data are collected, stored and handled appropriately and processed in line with this Policy and its data protection principles.

 Opinion Health Ltd also expects and verifies that its suppliers/vendors comply with the principles as set out within this document

 We collect personal data from you when you communicate with us by any media (our website, social media, telephone, mobile, email, WhatsApp, face-to-face and other activities) This data is for market research purposes only and we always collect data in a way, which is entirely lawful.
 Under UK Data Protection Act 2018 and GDPR regulations we need to have a valid lawful basis in order to process your personal data.
 In processing your personal data we rely mainly on two lawful bases: processing is necessary for our legitimate interest and the consent given by you to process your personal data.

 We define personal data as any identifiable data relating to a natural person that is directly or indirectly collected, by us or a third party.
 We collect your personal data on a voluntary basis.
 When you register with us and each time you use or access the interactive parts of this Site or of our survey and research and email platforms we will collect information and data from you.

 This will include: